USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 Prerequisite: EN1000 OR EN1010 OR EN2020CCE

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

-CM 2091 B - TOPICS: DECOLONIZING FASHION, DESIGN & CULTURE 4 credits
+CM 2091 A - TOPICS: SOUND & MUSIC: MAKING & LISTENING 4 credits

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

 CS 1040 - INTRO TO COMPUTER PROGRAMMING I 4 credits

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

-DR 2000 - THEATER ARTS 4 credits
+DR/EN 2000 - THEATER ARTS 4 credits

 Offers a practical workshop in the art of acting and dramatic expression.
 Students learn to bring texts to life on stage through a variety of approaches to performance.
 This course develops valuable analytical skills through play analysis, as well as building confidence in presentation and group communications skills through acting techniques and the rehearsal and performance of play scenes.
 May be taken twice for credit.

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

-EN 2100 - INTRODUCTION TO CREATIVE WRITING: A CROSS-GENRE WORKSHOP 4 credits
+EN/CL 2100 - INTRODUCTION TO CREATIVE WRITING: A CROSS-GENRE WORKSHOP 4 credits

 In this course, students practice writing fiction, creative nonfiction, and poetry while exploring the boundaries between genres.
 The workshop format includes guided peer critique of sketches, poems, and full-length works presented in class and discussion and analysis of literary models.
 In Fall, students concentrate on writing techniques.
 In Spring, the workshop is theme-driven.
 May be taken twice for credit.

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

 FM 1010 - MODERN FILMS & THEIR MEANINGS 4 credits

 How does the unique language of cinema make meaning and convey emotions?
 This course provides multiple answers to that question by introducing the formal characteristics of film and enables the students to acquire the key vocabulary necessary to critically describe, analyse and interpret contemporary cinema.
 Each week, classes will focus on a foundational concept, ranging from principles of narration to different components of film style, and from why cinema matters to issues of spectatorship.
 Throughout the course, students will encounter a wide array of feature films from different genres around the globe.
-Students will also have the opportunity to practise close textual analysis through assignments, and during class discussions delve deep into interpreting the dramatic functions of elements of style in the context of a single film.
+Students will also have the opportunity to practise close textual analysis through

 Students are expected to participate in these activities in order to build their confidence and command over technical terminology, and work towards attaining their own carefully reasoned interpretations of film texts.
 In addition, students will learn about Parisian film culture and different approaches to film criticism through lectures and assignments.

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

-FM 1019 - PRINCIPLES OF VIDEO PRODUCTION 4 credits
+FM/CM 1019 - PRINCIPLES OF VIDEO PRODUCTION 4 credits

 This course is designed to give you strong technical and conceptual skills in video production.
 This course will prepare you for future video work in film, journalism, media and communications, studio art, and can be useful across many other disciplines.
 You will learn to create several complete film and audio projects, each challenging you to explore new skills.
 Class time will be divided into lectures, screenings, and mostly in-class labs and critique.
 Homework will consist of readings, writing responses, shooting, editing and screenings.

-USC Equivalency: OPEN ELECTIVE CREDIT
+USC Credit Equivalency: OPEN ELECTIVE CREDIT

-Course Fee: 90 euros
+Course Fee: 105

 FR 1100 - FRENCH AND CULTURE I 4 credits